 - Who reviews the applications?
 The Review Panels are made up of practicing clinical specialists, engineers and scientists with broad experience in neurotechnology and medical innovation.
 Full proposal applicants can suggest reviewers, though no assurance is given that suggested reviewers will be utilized.
 Applicants can also provide names of potential reviewers who they would prefer not be used, and every effort will be made to accommodate these requests.
 These requests should be included in a letter uploaded with the other supporting documents.

 - Is there anything "special" that applicants should know?
-In support of the Blueprint MedTech Pilot, the Point of Care Technology Research Center (POCTRN) at CIMIT seeks groundbreaking collaborative research projects in the early stages of translation to improve the diagnosis and treatment of disorders of the nervous system.
+In support of the Blueprint MedTech Pilot, the Point of Care Technology Research Center (POCTRN) at CIMIT seeks groundbreaking collaborative research projects in the early stages of translation to improve the diagnosis and/or treatment of disorders of the nervous system.
 Applications must present potentially transformative solutions to unmet needs with an ultimate goal of improving healthcare outcomes.
 If successful, projects should be viable candidates for commercial development.
 Awards will be up to $100,000 in total costs for a period up to 12 months.

 In addition to monetary support, awardees will receive ongoing, specialized support from mentors experienced in commercializing neurotech devices.
 Awardees will work with their individual mentor several hours each week to help address any business, regulatory, clinical, and technical issues surrounding their projects.
 Mentorship will include a one-day meeting, required for all awardees, to kick-off the program.